mirkosertic/MetaIR/README.md

 - Implements Sea-of-Nodes IR design
 - Further examples and documentation: [SeaOfNodes/Simple](https://github.com/SeaOfNodes/Simple)

-> 🚧 Scheduling logic for machine code transformation is under development.
+> * 🚧 Scheduling logic for machine code transformation is under development.
+> * 🚧 Exception handling is under development.

+## Credits
+- An excellent tutorial about the Class-File API: [Build A Compiler With The Java Class-File API by Dr. James Hamilton](https://jameshamilton.eu/programming/build-compiler-java-class-file-api)

 ## Example new instance creation

-A simple Java example with constructor invocation, demonstrating the use of the JUnit Platform integration:
+A simple Java example with constructor invoke, demonstrating the use of the JUnit Platform integration:

 ```